earljonesjunior/oakst/content/notes/styling-hugo-with-bulma.md

 ```

 The line surrounded by the brackets is where the magic happens.
 Hugo gets the SCSS file and transpiles
 it into CSS, and minifies it all in one step.
-How easy is that?
+How simple is that?